 2. Arrange for submission of the following (official reports only):

-Scanned PDF transcripts and GRE, and IELTS scores are considered unofficial documents but are sufficient for review purposes.
+Scanned PDF transcripts and IELTS scores are considered unofficial documents but are sufficient for review purposes.
 Official documents are required before an admissions decision can be made.
-Please have your test scores electronically transmitted to MIT Admissions and mail official copies of your transcript(s) to:
+Please have any test scores electronically transmitted to MIT Admissions and mail official copies of your transcript(s) to:

 MIT Department of Biological Engineering